pyca/cryptography/docs/x509/verification.rst

         don't count against the chain depth, per RFC 5280.

         :param new_max_chain_depth: The maximum depth to allow in the verifier

         :returns: A new instance of :class:`PolicyBuilder`

-    .. method:: eku(new_eku)

-        Sets the Extended Key Usage required by the verifier's policy.

-        If this method is not called, the EKU defaults to :attr:`~cryptography.x509.oid.ExtendedKeyUsageOID.SERVER_AUTH` if :meth:`build_server_verifier` is called, and :attr:`~cryptography.x509.oid.ExtendedKeyUsageOID.CLIENT_AUTH` if :meth:`build_client_verifier` is called.

-        When using the default extension policies, only certificates with the Extended Key Usage extension containing the specified value will be accepted.
-To accept more than one EKU or any EKU, use an extension policy with a custom validator.
-The EKU set via this method is accessible to custom extension validator callbacks via the `policy` argument.

-        :param ~cryptography.x509.ObjectIdentifier new_eku:

-        :returns: A new instance of :class:`PolicyBuilder`